9 Tips for Planning the Herb Garden of Your Dreams

 Now, you may make fast friends with humans, but how might you introduce yourself to a stranger-herb and make a favorable impression?
 As we explored earlier, growing unfamiliar herbs is a wonderful way to not only develop an intimate connection with your medicine, but also learn about each herb’s uses, especially if they flourish in your garden and you need to figure out what to do with the bounty!
 Try welcoming a few unfamiliars into the flock every growing season.
 It’s a stupendous method for befriending new medicinals and expanding your repertoire as an herbalist.

 If you’re a newbie, consider reading my article on the Top Ten Medicinal Herbs for the Garden for inspiration.
 I chose these plants based on ease of cultivation, along with medicinal usefulness and versatility.
 In an ideal world, we would each have our personal list of top ten garden herbs tailored to our particular climate and health concerns.
-But the list can serve as jumping board of sorts, in creating your own unique dream medicinal herb garden.
+But the list can serve as a jumping board of sorts, in creating your own unique dream medicinal herb garden.

 3. Lavender is not Kale